carlos-osorio-alcalde/personal-assistant/README.md

 AssistantBot offers an expense tracking feature.
 It utilizes a FastAPI-based API to integrate with my Gmail notifications from my bank, storing relevant data in an Azure SQL database.
 This data, combined with the language model, yields concise financial summaries.

 ## Infraestructure Overview
-AssistantBot is containerized with Docker and deployed as a long polling inside an Azure Virtual Machine.
-The CI/CD process is carried out by a workflows built in Github Actions.
+AssistantBot is containerized with Docker and deployed as a long polling service inside an Azure Virtual Machine.
+The CI/CD process is carried out by workflows built in Github Actions.

-The expenses API is a serverless service built with FastAPI and deployed on Azure Containers Apps.
+The expenses API is a serverless service built with FastAPI and deployed on Azure Container Apps.
 The information is stored inside an Azure SQL Server Database.